 Even with all of this in hand, it's very easy to get caught up in the fear and worry, particularly when considering the sizeable maximum fines which can be levied for non-compliance, and all of the media scaremongering around this.
 The thought I'd like to leave you with is that GDPR compliance is a state of mind more than anything else.
 The EU Parliament, the European Council and the ICO are not trying to catch you out (you can actually invite the ICO round for tea if you'd like them to check out your approach to data protection in the flesh) and fundamentally, if you've built the core values of fairness, transparency, honesty and accountability into your approach (and if you've written all of it down) then really, the ball's in your court.

 Take a deep breath, filling your lungs all the way, and then breathe everything out.
 Don't worry; this GDPR thing, you've got this.

-If you would like to learn more about the GDPR, and start preparing, the IDM offers a full GDPR portfolio, ranging from foundation level courses to an expert level qualification.
+If you would like to learn more about the GDPR, and start preparing, the IDM offers the IDM Professional Certificate in GDPR.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.